Top Mississippi lawmakers agree on nearly $250M bond package

 JACKSON, Miss.
-(AP) — Top Mississippi lawmakers have agreed on a bond package of nearly $250 million to finance several projects.
+(AP) — Top Mississippi lawmakers said Saturday that they have agreed on a bond package of nearly $250 million to finance several projects.

-Final versions of bond bills were being drafted ahead of a Saturday evening deadline.
+Other members of the House and Senate were haggling over details of a nearly $6 billion state budget for the year that begins July 1.

-The bond package includes $50 million to replace some local bridges.
-It also has $82.5 million for universities, $25 million for community colleges, $40 million for the state Department of Finance and Administration and $45 million to help Ingalls Shipbuilding.
+Negotiators were facing a Saturday evening deadline to file final versions of bond and budget bills.
+If all goes as scheduled, the full House and Senate will start debating and passing those bills Sunday, and the three-month legislative session will end sometime next week.

 Most Read Nation & World Stories